Goncalo-Marques/ecomap/README.md

 To serve the web application, the server expects the web static files to be in the `dist/web` directory.

-The Rest API is documented in a [Swagger Specification](https://swagger.io/specification/v3/) file (`ecomap.yml`) in the `api/swagger` directory.
-This file is also used by the server to generate the API models and server boilerplate code to handle the HTTP API (see the `generate-oapi` makefile target).
+The Rest API is documented in a [Swagger Specification](https://swagger.io/specification/v3/) file ([ecomap.yml](server/api/swagger/ecomap.yml)) in the `api/swagger` directory.
+This file is also used by the server to generate the API models and server boilerplate code to handle the HTTP API (see the `generate-oapi` Makefile target).

 Inside the `api/swagger` directory, there is also a `ui` folder that contains the [Swagger UI](https://swagger.io/tools/swagger-ui/) that is served by the server to present the Rest API documentation.
-See the `README.md` file in `api/swagger` for more information.
+See the [README.md](server/api/swagger/README.md) file in `api/swagger` for more information.

 The server application requires a [PostgreSQL](https://www.postgresql.org/) database to manipulate the persistent data.
-There is a [Docker Compose](https://docs.docker.com/compose/) file (`docker-compose.yml`) in the project root directory that already contains a `database` service that can be run locally.
+There is a [Docker Compose](https://docs.docker.com/compose/) file ([docker-compose.yml](docker-compose.yml)) in the project root directory that already contains a `database` service that can be run locally.

 The database migrations can be found in `db/migrations` in the `server` directory.
 When the server starts, it will make sure that the database is running the configured migration version.
 This behavior can also be configured and disabled if necessary.

 Note that there is a configuration file in the `server` directory that contains some placeholder variables that allow the server to be configured.
-By default, the server reads the `config.yml` file, but this can be overridden by setting the `CONFIG_FILE` environment variable with a path to a valid configuration file in any other directory.
+By default, the server reads the [config.yml](server/config.yml) file, but this can be overridden by setting the `CONFIG_FILE` environment variable with a path to a valid configuration file in any other directory.

 ### Android App